kiiril/Onion/README.md

 In the root directory `output` folder will be created where you can find .html file with the response from the server.
 Response contains the ip address from which the request was sent.

 `logs` folder contains logs of each peer and can be inspected to see the path of the request.

+## Implementation

+You can find implementation details in `DETAILS.pdf`